indievox-inc/iNDIEVOX-Dataset/README.md

 * [Blue Song ID List](https://github.com/indievox-inc/iNDIEVOX-Dataset/blob/master/dataset/emotion_04_blue_song_id.dataset) - Top 10 song ids are for testing and the other 60 song ids are for training.
 * [Sad Song ID List](https://github.com/indievox-inc/iNDIEVOX-Dataset/blob/master/dataset/emotion_05_sad_song_id.dataset) - Top 10 song ids are for testing and the other 60 song ids are for training.
 * [Angry Song ID List](https://github.com/indievox-inc/iNDIEVOX-Dataset/blob/master/dataset/emotion_06_angry_song_id.dataset) - Top 10 song ids are for testing and the other 60 song ids are for training.
-* [Emotion Combine Training Dataset](https://github.com/indievox-inc/iNDIEVOX-Dataset/blob/master/dataset/emotion_combine_song_train.dataset) - 1 - 68 columns are audio features(use pyaudio) and the last column is emotion category number.
+* [Emotion Combine Training Dataset](https://github.com/indievox-inc/iNDIEVOX-Dataset/blob/master/dataset/emotion_combine_song_train.dataset) - The 1 - 68 columns are audio features(use pyaudio) and the last column is emotion category number.
-* [Emotion Combine Testing Dataset](https://github.com/indievox-inc/iNDIEVOX-Dataset/blob/master/dataset/emotion_combine_song_test.dataset) - 1 - 68 columns are audio features(use pyaudio) and the last column is emotion category number.
+* [Emotion Combine Testing Dataset](https://github.com/indievox-inc/iNDIEVOX-Dataset/blob/master/dataset/emotion_combine_song_test.dataset) - The 1 - 68 columns are audio features(use pyaudio) and the last column is emotion category number.

 ### Buy Together Datasets